 Razor Power Core E90 Scooter Vs Razor E100 - Which One is Best?

-If you're looking for the first electric scooter for your child, it is likely you've come across the Razor Power Core E100 and the Power Core E100.
+If you're looking for the first electric scooter for your child, it is likely you've come across the Razor Power Core E90 and the Power Core E100.

-They are similar in many regards; they are both recommended for kids aged 8, a kick start in hub motor and the same maximum rider weight capacity.
-They also have a lot of differences, one being the price.
-They have different tyres, motors and run times.
-So how do you know which one will be best for your child?
+They are similar in many regards; both are recommended for kids aged 8, both have a kick start in hub motor and the same maximum rider weight capacity.
+There are also many differences which include different tyres, run times and price points.
+How do you know which one is best for your child?

 Read on to compare and understand the differences between these electric scooters.

 |Brake||Hand operated front brake||Hand operated front caliper brake.|

 |Frame and fork material||All steel frame and fork||All steel frame and fork|

 |Motor||Kick Start In Hub Motor||Kick Start In Hub Motor|